Economy of Morocco: Tangier

 Before 1956, Tangier was a city with international status.
 It had a great image and attracted many artists.
 After Morocco regained control over Tangier, this attention slacked off.
 Investment was low and the city lost its economic importance.
 But when Mohammed VI became king in 1999, he developed a plan for the economic revival of Tangier.
 New developments include a new airport terminal, a soccer stadium with seating for 45,000 spectators, a high-speed train line and a new highway to connect the city with Casablanca.
 Additionally, a new train station was constructed, called Tanger-Ville.

 The creation of a free economic zone increased the economic output of the city significantly.
 It allowed Tangier to become an industrial pillar of the country.
 But the biggest investment was the creation of the new port Tanger-Med.
-It's the largest port in Africa and on the Mediterranean.
+It is the largest port in Africa and on the Mediterranean.
 The city is undergoing an economic boom.
 This increased the need for a commercial district, Tangier City Center, which was inaugurated in 2016.
-Since 2012, the city has made it clear that it wants to invested in automobile industry by creating Tangier Automotive city.
-Today, it is home to the largest Renault car plant in North Africa.
+In 2012, the Renault Tanger Méditerranée automobile plant was opened, with an annual production over 250,000 units.

 Infrastructure

-According to the Global Competitiveness Report of 2019, Morocco Ranked 32nd in the world in terms of Roads, 16th in Sea, 45th in Air and 64th in Railways.
+According to the Global Competitiveness Report of 2019, Morocco Ranked 16th in the world in terms of Roads, 16th in Sea, 45th in Air and 64th in Railways.
 This gives Morocco the best infrastructure rankings in the African continent.

 Modern infrastructure development, such as ports, airports, and rail links, is a top government priority.
 To meet the growing domestic demand, the Moroccan government invested more than $15 billion from 2010 to 2015 in upgrading its basic infrastructure.

 Morocco has one of the best road systems on the continent.
 Over the past 20 years, the government has built approximately 1770 kilometers of modern roads, connecting most major cities via toll expressways.
 The Moroccan Ministry of Equipment, Transport, Logistics, and Water aims to build an additional 3380 kilometers of expressway and 2100 kilometers of highway by 2030, at an expected cost of $9.6 billion.
 While focusing on linking the southern provinces notably the cities of Laayoune and Dakhla to the rest of Morocco.